FAQ

 Adaptation is complex and you must have questions so we break it down for you below.
 You can also find more information by exploring the full guided roadmap Action Journey, reviewing our Eligibility Requirements, and reading our Platform FAQs.

-• The Regional Climate Data Hub, where you can download localised climate data in an accessible, interactive format to help you weave science with the knowledge your community already holds.
+- The Regional Climate Data Hub, where you can download localised climate data in an accessible, interactive format to help you weave science with the knowledge your community already holds.
 It is supported by online training so that you can use the data on your own terms.

-• The Commons, communal spaces like discussion boards and virtual events that allow you to connect with others who understand the stakes, because the best advice comes from those who live it.
+- The Commons, communal spaces like discussion boards and virtual events that allow you to connect with others who understand the stakes, because the best advice comes from those who live it.
 Shared spaces also include a Resource Library, Member Directory, and Service Provider Directory.

+Can more than one member of the same group or organization participate?
 Yes!
 We encourage multiple members of the same team to join.
 While there is not a shared organizational dashboard, you can each individually track progress on your dashboard, engage in discussion boards, attend virtual events, and more.
 Learn more in our Eligibility Requirements.

 Does Heritage Adapts! verify eligibility?
 No, verification is self-certified and joining Heritage Adapts! does not imply endorsement of your work.
 Stewards making the pledge take responsibility for certifying their compliance with the Eligibility Requirements, including that the individual is authorized to do so by an existing group of stakeholders or rightsholder of the indicated heritage site or cultural practice.
 Any steward making a Heritage Adapts! pledge should conduct any needed assessment and obtain any needed authorization consistent with relevant governance prior to making the Pledge.
 Should it come to the attention of Heritage Adapts! that a steward did not meet or no longer meets the Eligibility Requirements, Heritage Adapts! reserves the right to remove them or take other applicable action.

-The pledge is a simple commitment of intent—to take at least one locally led climate adaptation action for your heritage site or cultural practice by 2030.
+The pledge is a non-binding expression of intent for yourself or the organisation you represent to take at least one locally led climate adaptation action for your heritage site or cultural practice by 2030.
 The pledge takes one minute and connects you immediately to a worldwide community of stewards doing the same.
-The pledge specifically states:

-"I/We pledge to work to implement a locally led climate adaptation action or adaptive strategy for my/our heritage site or cultural practice by 2030."
+The pledge specifically states:"I/We pledge to work to implement a locally led climate adaptation action or adaptive strategy for my/our heritage site or cultural practice by 2030."

 Who can take the pledge?